rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 ![](./Figures/VisComp_Fig12-5.PNG)

-We want three conditions to hold for our natural splines:
+We want three conditions to hold for natural splines:

 1. Interpolation at both endpoints: